PredixDev/MobileExample-iOSService-Sample/README.md

 ### Step 2 - Register the new service

-The `VendorIDService.swift` file contains all the code needed for the example service, however you must register the service in the container in order for it to be available to the web app.
+The `VendorIDService.swift` file contains all the code needed for the example service, however, you must register the service in the container in order for it to be available to the web app.
 In order to do this, add a line of code to `AppDelegate`.

 In the `AppDelegate.swift` file, navigate to the `application: didFinishLaunchingWithOptions:` method.
 In this method, and look for a line that looks like this: